ibrahimparvez2/HTML-Canvas/README.md

 # HTML-Canvas
-Change a image by using Canvas on the fly on the client, then send canvas element to to data URL.
-Once you have a URL use as any other source image attribute.
+Copy a image url source and then by using Canvas eidt image on the fly on the client side, then send canvas element to a data URL.
+Once you have a URL use as any other image source image attribute.